 - Acorn Glen/ PCC: This group reaches out to residents of Acorn Glen assisted living and Princeton Care Center.

 Outreach happens best through relationships and relationships form around common interests.
 If you are interested in serving in any of these areas or want to know about other ongoing initiatives, or would like to start an outreach ministry based on a special interest or need, we would love to hear your ideas.
-Email or call the Stone Hill Center office at 609-924-3816.
+Email or call the Stone Hill Church office at 609-924-3816.